jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

     list_castAndCrew, html_castAndCrew, soup_castAndCrew, table_castAndCrew
 ```

-We printed to the log for each 25th iteration (just so we have an indication of progress).
+I wrote a code statement, above, that printed to the log for each 25th iteration (just so we had an indication of progress).

     #[INFO] Scraping film no. 25 of 250
     #[INFO] Scraping film no. 50 of 250